top of page

 Marx-Engels Forum: A Timeless Memorial

 The Marx-Engels Forum is a memorial complex for the former GDR.
-AApart from the political message of the time, the positive memories of East Germany's abandonment will be remembered.
+Apart from the political message of the time, the positive memories of East Germany's abandonment will be remembered.
 Therefore, a visit is not deemed necessary.

-A Visit is Optional
+A Visit to the Marx-Engels Forum is Optional.

 The 1970s were a challenging period for East Germany.
 The economy was no longer viable and remained reliant on Soviet aid.
 The regime was stagnant, with a privileged bureaucracy out of touch with the country's social realities.
 The new generation hadn't experienced the heroic times of socialism's construction.
 They were at best disinterested, at worst protesting.